tjm629/notes/Powershell_Start-Job_Closed_Buffer.md

 That's when I started to get the above error (`Objects cannot be added to a closed buffer...`).

-One thing I've learned while implementing `-Credential` parameters into our corporate PowerShell modules is that the Microsoft-provided cmdlets handle credentials in an inconsitent manner. (h/t [@joshduffney](http://duffney.io/AddCredentialsToPowerShellFunctions)).
+I've learned that the Microsoft-provided cmdlets handle credentials in an inconsitent manner while implementing `-Credential` parameters into our corporate PowerShell modules.<sup>[1]</sup>

-`Start-Job` in Powershell 4 doesn't seem to handle being passed an empty credential object (`[PsCredential]::Empty`) correctly.
+`Start-Job` in Powershell 4<sup>[2]</sup> doesn't seem to handle being passed an empty credential object (`[PsCredential]::Empty`) correctly.
 The fix for this error was to not pass `Start-Job` the empty credential object:

 ```posh
 $job = @{